nickyiliwang0000/h/applied-javascript/js-superpowers-spread-rest-and-destructuring.md

 }
 ```

 Pretty cool, right?
-If we we had an API call which **only** returned the information for Berlin, we could go **even more** abstract and do the destructuring inside the function parameters:
+If we had an API call which **only** returned the information for Berlin, we could go **even more** abstract and do the destructuring inside the function parameters:

 ```javascript
 // Here we made a **brand new** API call that gives us back only the entry for 'berlin'